 The weather around the Red sea tends to be warm in summer and cold in winter.
 The average water temperature is 22 °C. The temperature in winter can be 28 °C and 34 °C in summer.
 Its climate is a result of two monsoon seasons, which are a northeasterly monsoon and a southwesterly monsoon.
 The surface water temperatures of the red sea remain relatively constant at 21–25 °C (70–77 °F) and visibility remains good at around 660 feet (200 m).
 The Red sea is known for its strong winds and local currents.

-It is about 2200 km long and its width is 330 km. the Suez Canal connects the Red Sea to the Mediterranean Sea and Bab El-Mandab that is why many ships go through the Red Sea.
+It is about 2200 km long and its width is 330 km.
+The Suez Canal connects the Red Sea to the Mediterranean Sea and Bab El-Mandab which is why many ships go through the Red Sea.
 There are many Ports of the Red Sea like Jeddah, Suez, Safaga, Aqaba, Eilat, Port Sudan, and many more.
-The Sea is the home of more than 1000 different species and 200 hard and soft corals.
+The Sea is the home of more than 1000 different species of fish and 200 hard and soft corals.
 There are many countries next to the Red Sea such as Egypt, Saudi Arabia, Sudan, Yemen, and Israel.

 Resources: There are five important types of resources in the Red Sea, which are Petroleum deposits, evaporate deposits, sulfur, phosphates, and heavy-metal deposits.